boscojwho/Chinotto/README.md

 **Warning**
-- *Chinotto is currently in active development.*
+- *Chinotto is currently in active development (alpha build, not feature-complete).*
-- *Chinotto does not run in an App Sandbox.*
+- *Chinotto currently does not run in an App Sandbox.*
+- *Use at your own risk =)*

 # Chinotto
 A sweet little tool for managing the bitter taste of Xcode using up your Mac's storage space.